 Netflix is cited as a proof point with ~$1B annual revenue tied to AI recommendations

-The streamer is the clearest case study for monetizable AI, with personalization influencing most viewing and curbing churn.
-Investors read it as a template for what “real” AI ROI looks like.
+The streamer is the best example of monetizable AI because personalization affects most viewers and keeps them from leaving.
+Investors see it as a model for how "real" AI ROI should look.

 Carter Emily